 [LUM#19] Full of energy

-Better energy management also means knowing what to do with nuclear waste, reducing the impact of wind turbines on biodiversity, optimizing wood combustion processes and developing innovative batteries to store intermittent energy.
+Better energy management also means knowing what to do with nuclear waste, reducing the impact of wind turbines on biodiversity, optimizing wood combustion processes, and developing innovative batteries to store intermittent energy.

-(If you would like to receive a paper copy of Lum, please send an e-mail to the communications department, specifying your contact details and your mailbox.)
+(If you would like to receive a paper copy ofLum, please send an email to the communications department with your contact details and mailbox number.)

 Articles in this issue